Skylarity/MSRAM-Meeting-Prep/viz-tech-overview.md

 MapboxGL provides 3D rendering capabilities as well as a performance boost and seamless transitions between zoom level (no need to lead new raster tiles when you're just loading one set of vector tiles).

+Mapbox's map style creation tool is fantastic for both prototyping in and implementing final designs.

 ### Disadvantages

 Mapbox only really has one major disadvantage if you're choosing between it and Leaflet.js.
 This is that you cannot plug D3.js' data manipulation methods easily into Mapbox's proprietary data-driven styling methods.